Code-Institute-Submissions/HydraExplorer/README.md

 * The home page will have the Handlebars templating library employed so that it can generate the user cards needed.
 Speaking with my mentor it was deemed that the user cards be generated above the map section for a better UX experience.

+* The footer consists of two sections positioned centrally and away from the edges of the site so that any information can be viewed with out scanning from left to right on larger screen resolutions.
+I discovered this as I work on a 27inch iMac and having content full width at this size is bad for UX in my personal experience.
+Regarding the footer, section one or block one will have an information box section the second will offer my own contact details.

-* Users.html will be a hard coded template page which pulls in JSON data using AJAX, this will allow me to create one hard coded page which using javascript allows me to display the correct user data for the selected page.
+* Users.html will be a hard coded template page which pulls in **JSON** data using **AJAX**, this will allow me to create one hard coded page which using javascript allows me to display the correct user data for the selected page.

-* A working example of the above would mean that when a user selects the option for a consultancy agency the options HYDRASOUND and EDDIE GORDON are highlighted.
+* A working example of the above would mean that when a user selects the option for a consultancy agency the options **HYDRASOUND** and **EDDIE GORDON** are highlighted.
 If the user selects Hydrasound, then i have coded that option to have an id of 1.
 When clicking, data is poipulated in the USERS.HTML to show JSON data from the user with the id of 1.
 This id is grabbed from the URL using Javascript code in the main.js file.
 The code to achieve this is below.

 ``` javascript